 Some class field trip destinations already have age-appropriate learning activities, but it may be a good idea to prepare some assignments to complete during the trip.
 You should also include some reading or research in class on the destination so your students understand the background better.

-#8.
+#11.
 Be Prepared for Anything

 Contact Infinity Transportation for Your Field Trip Charter Bus!

-We offer a wide range of coaches and buses in Chicago, IL, to take your class anywhere.
-Do not hesitate to contact us for a personalized quote or for any additional questions you may have regarding how to plan a school trip.
+At Infinity Transportation, we offer a wide range of coaches and buses in Chicago, IL, to take your class anywhere.
+Donât hesitate to contact us for a personalized quote or for any additional questions you may have regarding how to plan a school trip.